Censoring Research Results

 The methods and results should be redacted from two research papers describing controversial experiments on the H5N1 avian flu virus, concludes a federal biosecurity advisory board (Science, DOI: 10.1126/science.1217994).

-To support its conclusion, the National Science Advisory Board for Biosecurity (NSABB) cites the “dual use” nature of the research—meaning that it can be used for good or ill purposes—and the resulting threat to global human health, in case more dangerous forms of the virus somehow escape research laboratories or fall into the hands of evildoers.
+To support its conclusion, the National Science Advisory Board for Biosecurity (NSABB) cites the “dual use” nature of the research—meaning that it can be used for good or ill purposes—and the resulting threat to global human health, in the event that more dangerous forms of the virus somehow escape research laboratories or fall into the hands of evildoers.

-The two papers describe path-breaking work on H5N1 by two independent groups, one in Wisconsin and the other in the Netherlands, and they have been accepted for publication in Science and Nature.
-Both journals, however, have agreed to withhold publication because of widespread biosecurity concerns over the experiments to direct mutations of the H5N1 virus that resulted in airborne transmission between mammals and, in one case, a more virulent strain.
+The two papers describe pathbreaking work on H5N1 by two independent groups, one in Wisconsin and the other in the Netherlands, and they have been accepted for publication in Science and Nature.
+Both journals, however, agreed to withhold publication because of widespread biosecurity concerns over the experiments to direct mutations of the H5N1 virus.
+These experiments resulted in airborne transmission between mammals and, in one case, a more virulent strain.

 Science has not decided on a publication plan, but Editor-in-Chief Bruce M. Alberts “has repeatedly said he strongly supports the work of the NSABB,” according to a spokeswoman.
 Alberts is also “concerned about ensuring that responsible influenza researchers who need the information can get appropriate access to the unredacted papers,” the spokeswoman adds.

-The White House Office of Science & Technology Policy and NIH are developing such a data-sharing plan, says NSABB acting chair Paul Keim, a microbiology professor at Northern Arizona State University.
+The White House Office of Science & Technology Policy and NIH are developing such a data-sharing plan, says NSABB Acting Chair Paul Keim, a microbiology professor at Northern Arizona University.
 “NSABB is an advisory board, and we only address questions brought to us by the U.S. government,” he explains.

-Officials at Nature declined to comment to C&EN about their plans to publish the research.
+Nature declined to comment to C&EN about its plans to publish the research.
 Both journals have published extensive commentary on the issue.

 Join the conversation